kintone-workshops/timeline-generator-amcharts/README.md

   });
   ```

-Notice anything interesting about the `color` property?
+Notice anything interesting about the `color` property? 👋
 We're using a slightly unusual method of object notation here.
-The reason is, the `partyColor` object we defined on line 29 depends on the variable coming from our Kintone records.
-Because the color is a variable, standard Javascript object notation such as `partyColor.rec.party.value` would not evaluate correctly.
+The reason is, the `partyColor` object we defined on [line 29](src/index.js#L29) depends on the variable coming from our Kintone records.
+Because the color is a variable, standard JavaScript object notation such as `partyColor.rec.party.value` would not evaluate correctly.
 We use bracket notation here in order to have the `partyColor` property depend on the `rec.party.color` value from our app.
 In short, if you want to use a variable to access an object property, use square brackets!

 </details>